-5.2 Discussion about landslide size-frequency characteristics

-Above, we clearly outlined the incompleteness of our 2021 inventory, for landslides smaller than about 3000 m2; thus, it is likely that thousands of smaller landslides could not be mapped from the mediumresolution Sentinel-2 imagery (10 m) and the higher resolution imagery (0.5 - 1 m) available on GEPro for 50% of the target area before the end of 2021.
-To refine our landslide mapping in future, higher resolution imagery must be used for the whole area affected by the 2021 event, and automatic landslide identification techniques shall be applied by combining image analysis and machine learning as proposed by Amatya et al. (2021).
-Actually, the 'manual' mapping applied now would take too much time to outline the many thousands of very small landslides that have not been identified so far.
-Those would contribute to the increase of the weight of the smaller landslides in the 2021 inventory, especially of those smaller than 3000 m2.
-It can be assumed that Zhao et al. (2022) have identified a larger number of smaller landslides or have mapped separate landslides where we had considered them as merged larger mass movements, as they obtained a larger absolute value of the decay exponent (=2.47, compared to ours, being 2.03).
+5.2 Discussion about landslide size-frequency characteristics it is likely that thousands of smaller landslides could not be mapped from the medium-resolution Sentinel-2 imagery (10 m) and the higher-resolution imagery (0.5-1 m) available on GEPro for 50 % of the target area before the end of 2021.
+To refine our landslide mapping in future, higher-resolution imagery must be used for the whole area affected by the 2021 event, and automatic landslide identification techniques shall be applied by combining image analysis and machine learning as proposed by Amatya et al. (2021).
+Actually, the manual mapping applied now would take too much time to outline the many thousands of very small landslides that have not been identified so far.
+Those would contribute to the increase in the weight of the smaller landslides in the 2021 inventory, especially of those smaller than 3000 m^2 .
+It can be assumed that Zhao et al. (2022) have identified a larger number of smaller landslides or have mapped separate landslides where we had considered them as merged larger mass movements, as they obtained a larger absolute value of the decay exponent (2.47, compared to ours, being 2.03).
 In addition, the total area affected by landslides mapped by Zhao et al. (2022) is clearly smaller than ours.
-From the combination of both observations, we may conclude the following: either we have over-mapped landslide areas or, by splitting coalescent mass movements, Zhao et al. (2022) have under-mapped failed slopes.
+From the combination of both observations, we may conclude the following: either we have over-mapped landslide areas or, by splitting coalescent mass movements, Zhao et al. (2022) have undermapped failed slopes.
 Providing an answer to this question would require a more detailed analysis of both inventories, which is not possible here.
 For our inventory we may just say that its likely incompleteness limits its use for size-frequency analyses.
-By comparing related statistics with those made for the 2010 landslide inventory, we can just say that the last event has triggered numerous larger landslides than the one in 2010 (based on 'landslide size' classes, for which the 2021 inventory can be considered as complete).
-Actually, landslides triggered in 2010 mainly consisted of narrow slides and flows in weathered limestone rocks, while the 2021 earthquake also induced landslide processes over wider slope areas - as clearly shown by the 2021 and 2010 landslide zone views presented in Fig. 5; in the Ravine du Sud, even entire slope units had failed in August 2021 (but the failed parts were typically not very thick, less than 10 m).
+By comparing related statistics with those made for the 2010 landslide inventory, we can just say that the last event has triggered numerous larger landslides than the one in 2010 (based on landslide size classes, for which the 2021 inventory can be considered complete).
+Actually, landslides triggered in 2010 mainly consisted of narrow slides and flows in weathered limestone rocks, while the 2021 earthquake also induced landslide processes over wider slope areas - as clearly shown by the 2021 and 2010 landslide zone views presented in Fig. 5; in the Ravine du Sud, even entire slope units had failed in August 2021 (but the failed parts were typically not very thick - less than 10 m).